andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_01_Brown_Example.rst

   3dTcat -prefix cars.train.nii cars.3.nii cars.4.nii cars.5.nii cars.6.nii cars.7.nii cars.8.nii

-This will create a new dataset, ``cars.train.nii`, which contains beta maps 3 throught 8.
+This will create a new dataset, ``cars.train.nii`, which contains beta maps 3 through 8.
 We will do a similar procedure for the other conditions, selecting different sets of beta maps:

 ::